-Dow Theory is an old but useful method for analyzing stock market trends through proof and confirmation.
-By applying the Dow Theory, investors can recognize primary trends and identify the six phases of a complete stock market cycle.
+Dow Theory is an old but effective method for analyzing stock market trends through observation and confirmation.
+Using Dow Theory, investors can identify primary trends and the six phases of a full market cycle.

-Dow Theory was created by Charles H. Dow (1851–1902), an American journalist and co-founder of Dow Jones and Company.
-After Charles Dow's death, William Peter Hamilton, Robert Rhea, and E. George Schaefer expressed Dow’s editorial as an integrated theory and gave birth to the Dow Theory.
+Dow Theory was developed by Charles H. Dow (1851–1902), an American journalist and co-founder of Dow Jones & Company.
+After Dow’s death, William Peter Hamilton, Robert Rhea, and E. George Schaefer expanded his editorials into a complete theory, which became known as Dow Theory.

 Introduction to the Dow Theory

-Although the theory was developed to analyze stock market trends exclusively, it can be applied to many other financial markets.
-What is particularly interesting, is the Dow Theory analysis of the six market phases of a full market cycle.
+Although the theory was originally developed to analyze stock market trends, it can be applied to many other financial markets.
+What is particularly interesting is Dow Theory’s analysis of the six phases of a full market cycle.

-Starting with the basic principles of the theory.
+Starting with the basic principles of the Dow Theory.

 Basic Principles of the Dow Theory

-According to Charles Dow, the stock market is a reliable indicator of the general business condition.
-These are the basic principles behind the Dow Theory:
+According to Charles Dow, the stock market is a reliable indicator of the overall business condition.
+These are the basic principles of Dow Theory:

-- Stock market prices discount everything, including all news (What is often called the “Efficient Market Hypothesis”)
+Stock market prices reflect everything, including all news (often called the “Efficient Market Hypothesis”).

-- Only closing prices matter (Dow Theory considers intraday highs and lows as market noise and completely irrelevant to market analysis)
+Only closing prices matter (Dow Theory treats intraday highs and lows as market noise, irrelevant for analysis).

-- There are 3 different types of market trends (Primary, Secondary, and Minor trends -As they are briefly explained below)
+There are three types of market trends: Primary, Secondary, and Minor (briefly explained below).

-- Each primary bullish or bearish trend includes 3 different phases (Each phase is briefly explained below)
+Each primary bullish or bearish trend has three phases (briefly explained below).

-- For a stock market trend to be legit, the Dow Jones Industrial and the Dow Jones Transportation must confirm each other
+For a market trend to be valid, the Dow Jones Industrial and Dow Jones Transportation indexes must confirm each other.

-- A primary trend should be assumed to continue until its reversal has been definitely signaled (The theory advocates caution not to confuse primary trends with secondary trends)
+A primary trend should be assumed to continue until a definite reversal signal appears (the theory warns not to confuse primary trends with secondary trends).

-Note that Wyckoff also argued that if price and volume are found in perfect harmony, there is an already established price trend and a high probability that this trend will continue.
+👉 Note: Richard Wyckoff also argued that when price and volume are perfectly in harmony, a price trend is already established, and there is a high probability it will continue.

 3 Different Types of Market Trends (3 Forces of the Dow Theory)

-According to the Dow Theory, three main forces are determining the nature of every market movement:
+According to Dow Theory, three main forces determine the nature of every market movement:

-A Primary or Master Trend reflects the long-term trend of the market and may last from one year to several years.
-Bullish primary trends usually last for 7-9 years, while bearish primary trends usually last 1-2 years.
+A Primary or Master Trend reflects the market’s long-term direction and can last from one year to several years.
+Bullish primary trends usually last 7–9 years, while bearish primary trends typically last 1–2 years.

-A Secondary Reaction refers to a market movement against its primary direction.
-During a Secondary Reaction, the stock market may retrace from 1/3 to 2/3 of the primary price change since the previous secondary reaction.
-These ‘reactions’ usually last a couple of weeks to three months.
+A Secondary Reaction is a market movement against the primary trend.
+During a Secondary Reaction, the market may retrace 1/3 to 2/3 of the primary price change since the previous secondary reaction.
+These reactions usually last a few weeks to three months.

-(a) During bear markets, secondary reactions are called ‘bear-market rallies’
+(a) In bear markets, secondary reactions are called “bear-market rallies.”

-(b) During bull markets, secondary reactions are called ‘bull-market corrections’
+(b) In bull markets, secondary reactions are called “bull-market corrections.”

-Minor trends refer to speculative short-term market movements.
-A Minor Trend lasts from a single day to a couple of weeks (rarely more than 6 days) and is the only type of trend that can be manipulated.
-Note, that a secondary move may include a series of three or more minor trends.
+Minor Trends are short-term, speculative market movements.
+They usually last from a single day to a couple of weeks (rarely more than six days) and are the only type of trend that can be manipulated.
+A secondary move may include a series of three or more minor trends.

 Explaining Stock Market Trends and Phases

-Dow Theory argues that market cycles follow a specific structure including 6 phases.
-A full market cycle commences with 3 bullish phases and continues with 3 bearish phases.
-A bullish trend is formed by a series of higher peaks and troughs and a bearish trend by a series of lower peaks and troughs.
+Dow Theory states that market cycles follow a specific structure with six phases.
+A full market cycle begins with three bullish phases and is followed by three bearish phases.
+A bullish trend is characterized by a series of higher peaks and troughs, while a bearish trend shows a series of lower peaks and troughs.

-Keep in mind, that this model is similar to the Elliott Wave theory, however, there is a key difference.
-Dow Theory counts six phases while Elliott only counts five phases.
+Note that this model is similar to Elliott Wave theory, but with one key difference: Dow Theory identifies six phases, while Elliott counts only five.

 Chart: The 6 Phases of the Dow Theory

-Keep that six-wave chart in your mind, because you are going to use it frequently during your investing career.
+👉 Keep that six-wave chart in mind, as you will refer to it often throughout your investing career.

 Let’s try to explain the six phases of a full stock market cycle (author’s view).
 The market cycle starts with the accumulation period.